Technigo/project-guess-who/README.md

 # Project Name
-The task was to create a "Gusse who"-game with focus on the JS.
+The task was to create a "Guess who"-game with focus on the JS.

 ## The problem